wireservice/lookup/README.md

 * Periods must not be used in filenames or keys except as defined above.
 * Four digit years must be used everywhere.
 * Each CSV must be 250KB or less.

+## I found an error!

+If people are going to rely on the tables in this dataset then there must be a log every error.
+If you find an error in any data, please send a pull request with a correction.
+That same pull request must also add an entry to `ERRORS.md` describing precisely the nature of the error.